buhrmi/inertiax/README.md

 Inertia X Æ A-Xii is an adaptation and (almost) drop-in replacement for the [Inertiajs](https://inertiajs.com) client side adapter for Svelte 5.

-This is a complete rewrite of Inertia X, based on Inertia 2.0.
-Inertia X started as a proof-of-concept for the `<Frame>` component, but has since graduated into a "real" project.
-I'm using it myself to build [my startup](https://github.com/buhrmi).

 Compared to Inertia 2.0, Inertia X brings the following new features and changes:

 * All state is now saved within `<Frame>` components, leveraging Svelte 5's fine-grained reactivity.
 The global page store has been removed.